Discrete-time thermodynamic speed limit: Discrete-time speed limits

 It is worth comparing the EP bound derived from our results with the TUR for discrete-time Markov chains.
 The EP lower bound of the discrete-time TUR is exponentially suppressed~\cite{proesmans2017discrete} or proportional to the minimum staying probability~\cite{Liu2020Thermodynamics}.
-Moreover, the discrete-time TUR applies only to systems without time-dependent driving, whereas our speed limit has no such constraint.
+Moreover, the existing discrete-time TUR applies only to systems without time-dependent driving, whereas our speed limit has no such constraint.
 This highlights the potential utility of our result for estimating EP in discrete-time processes with arbitrary driving protocols.

-In addition, the section speed limit can yield a nontrivial bound for cyclic processes, whereas the conventional speed limit becomes trivial due to the complete cycle condition $\mathbf{P}(t_0) = \mathbf{P}(t_N)$ in a cyclic process.
-We present a concrete application of the section speed limit on a cyclic steady state in Sec.~\ref{sec:Numerics}.
+In addition, the interval speed limit can yield a nontrivial bound for cyclic processes, whereas the conventional speed limit becomes trivial due to the complete cycle condition $\mathbf{P}(t_0) = \mathbf{P}(t_N)$ in a cyclic process.
+We present a concrete application of the interval speed limit on a cyclic steady state in Sec.~\ref{sec:Numerics}.